One camera. Whole contract.

 Phase cameras 12-36 months

 As warranty, end-of-life and budget allow, swap cameras for Hanwha, Axis, Avigilon, Pelco or Bosch.
-TetherX never noticed - same dashboard, same workflows, new compliant hardware behind it.
+From the operator's seat nothing changes - same dashboard, same workflows, new compliant hardware underneath.

 Evidence compliance